 Also in the North Pacific area is the Isla de Chira, and getting there will mean a boat trip.
 You can visit the mangroves and learn about the daily lives of community members.
 Two rooms are available; the price includes

-The Talamanca Area boasts many small rural lodges and activities, including La Casa de las Mujeres and the Yorquin Indigenous Community.
+The Talamanca Area boasts many small rural lodges and activities, including the Yorquin Indigenous Community.
 At Yorquin, the Stibraupa Women's Group cooks

 traditional food based on local natural products.
 There is a lodge and a cottage.
 Possibilities include visits to cocoa, heart of palm, and pejibaye organic farming operations; thermal springs and hiking trails throughout the forest; a